podcast

 38 min

-In this episode I speak with Retired History Professor Jennifer H S Brow from the University if Winnipeg.
-We discuss the book of Col. William Marsh which was written with her late husband Wilson B Brown.
-Talking about the importance of knowing your family history.
-Col William Marsh was Jennifer S H Brown 5x Grand Father and what that path of discovery will lead.
-We touch upon the connection the possible connection to the Marsh family of Jamaica, West Indies.
+In this episode, we speak with Retired History Professor Jennifer H S Brown from the University of Winnipeg.
+We discuss the importance of understanding your family history, drawing insights from the book about her ancestor, Col. William Marsh, co-authored with her late husband, Wilson B Brown.
+This exploration leads us on a journey uncovering Jennifer's 5x Grandfather and the possible connection to the Marsh family of Jamaica, shedding light on Caribbean history and heritage.
+Join us as we delve into concepts of family genealogy and the impact of colonialism on Caribbean ancestral narratives.
 Jennifer Stacey Harcourt Brown was born in Providence, Rhode Island on December 30, 1940.
 She obtained an A.B.
-(Hons) in...
+(Hons) in Ancient...

 2021-10-10